can Modern medicine cure Lyme?

 spasms; restless leg syndrome, joint pain or swelling, or

 The discovery of bacterium "Borrelia burgdorferi" in 1981 led the medical establishment to believe that this bacteria was the cause of Lyme, and that it was passed to human by ticks.
 This bacteria is in fact present in everybody - sick or healthy.
 It is harmless, and not the true cause of Lyme.

-Antibiotics are often prescribed in the belief that Lyme is due to a bacteria or a parasite.
+Antibiotics are often prescribed in the belief that Lyme is due to a bacterium or a parasite.
 These antibiotics can inflame the nerves, and cause more pain.
 Furthermore, antibiotics will kill your friendly bacteria, and further damage your intestines.
-These antibiotics are food for the viruses, and they make them stronger.
+These antibiotics are food for the viruses, and they strengthen them.

 Ultraviolet Blood Irradiation Therapy (UBI)

-This does not work either as Lyme is not caused by a bacteria or a parasite but by viruses.
+This does not work either as Lyme is not caused by a bacterium or a parasite but by viruses.